kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

   userClusters:
     addons:
       kubernetes:
-        # Do not specify a tag here, as the Kubermatic Operator will always use the Kubermatic
+        # Do not specify a tag here, as the KKP Operator will always use the KKP
         # version instead.
         dockerRepository: docker.io/customer/addons
 ```